 The official representative(s) of the Accused organization will receive written notice of the charges, including date and location of the reported incident(s); the type of hearing that will take place; the date, time, and location of the hearing; the hearing procedures that will be followed; the names of the Hearing Board members; and copies of written statements and other pertinent information that will be given to the Hearing Board.
 This notification may be sent electronically, personally delivered, or placed in the official representative(s) of the Accused organization’s on-campus mailboxes at least forty-eight (48) hours prior to the scheduled hearing.
 The organization charged may waive the right to the notice.

-Organization leaders may review the relevant information and list of witnesses gathered by the Senior Associate Dean of Students/Director of Student Conduct or designee.
-The Senior Associate Dean of Students/Director of Student Conduct or designee will inform the organization when additional information or witnesses become available.
+Organization leaders may review the relevant information and list of witnesses gathered by the Director of Community Standards or designee.
+The Director of Community Standards or designee will inform the organization when additional information or witnesses become available.
 During a hearing, the Hearing Board may request additional information or additional witnesses as needed.

 Subject to the powers of the Chair of the Hearing Board, the accused organization is entitled to request witnesses, to present information and argument, and to hear and question the information presented during a hearing.
 The College expects students representing an organization to cooperate fully in the course of the investigation or disposition of possible violations of the Student Conduct Code and other College policies and may take disciplinary action against students who refuse to respond and participate when called to do so.
 The failure of a witness or an accused organization to attend or the unavailability of information shall not prevent a hearing from going forward or a decision from being rendered.
 The student representing an organization is permitted to make opening and closing statements; the Chair of the Hearing Board has discretion over their length and relevance.
 Students representing an organization are permitted to suggest questions for witnesses, subject to the rulings of the Chair of the Hearing Board.
 All questions are posed by the Chair and members of the Hearing Board.